Skip to content

 def matches_search(self, query: str) -> bool:

-"""Check if variant matches search query.
+"""Check if variant matches search query with tokenization and fuzzy matching.

 Args:

-query: Search query string (case-insensitive)
+query: Search query string (case-insensitive, multi-word supported)

 Returns: